MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 This release contains the following:

 - adds support for a new primitive type, BigInt, which represents a signed integer of arbitrary size.
-Learn more about [BigInt type]<xref:microsoft.quantum.language.type-model>.
+Learn more about [BigInt type](xref:microsoft.quantum.language.type-model).
 - adds new Toffoli simulator, a special purpose fast simulator that can simulate X, CNOT and multi-controlled X quantum operations with very large numbers of qubits.
-Learn more about [Toffoli simulator]<xref:microsoft.quantum.machines.toffoli-simulator>.
+Learn more about [Toffoli simulator](xref:microsoft.quantum.machines.toffoli-simulator).
 - adds a simple resource estimator that estimates the resources required to run a given instancee of a Q# operation on a quantum computer.
-Learn more about the [Resource Estimator]<xref:microsoft.quantum.machines.resources-estimator>.
+Learn more about the [Resource Estimator](xref:microsoft.quantum.machines.resources-estimator).

 # Version 0.3.1811.2802